e-burgos/gogrow-challenge/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can see this project in [GoGrow Challenge](https://gogrow-challenge.netlify.app).

 ## Available Scripts